Train Leaders for Ministry by Paul J. Bucknell

 Supporting God’s Work

-Those that go forward to dedicate their lives to full-time service are typically not ready to go.
+Those who go forward to dedicate their lives to full-time service are typically not ready to go.

-They are usually extremely burdened for some work that God has put on their heart.
-There is a high probability that they feel that they should be doing something about it right at that point, but more often than not, they will need further training before they are able to do what God wants.
+They are usually extremely burdened with some work that God has put on their heart.
+There is a high probability that they feel they should be doing something about it right then, but more often than not, they will need further training before they can do what God wants.

 By supporting the people that God calls, we are supporting God’s work.